salvadornm/cerisse/docs/quickrun.md

 ```bash
 $ ./Cerisse2d.gnu.ex inputs
 ```
-It will run very quickly for 92 steps, and the output should be like this
+It will run very quickly for 92 steps, and the output should be like this (exact numbers can change machine to machine)

 ![figure1](images/quickrun.png)